 - o Certify on the typed class roster by placing an "X" in the daily attendance blocks that the students attended all sessions and successfully completed the course.
 Do not include student information on the typed roster for students who did not successfully complete the course.
-Course completion certificates will only be provided to students who attend all sessions and successfully complete the course. - o Maintain copies of all documentation required by the state and CISA in accordance with state retention policies. - o Ensure a CISA Technical Assistance (TA) Evaluation Form is completed and returned to CISA. - CISA Actions: - o Maintain a file copy of all certifications/qualifications of CISA-recognized instructors. - o Participate in a scoping call between CISA, the requesting individual, and the instructors involved. - o Ship printed course materials to the state-requested public safety agency and provide electronic downloadable course materials to each registered student approximately one week prior to the start of the course. - o Issue CISA course completion certificates via email to the individual students within two weeks of receipt of the certified typed class roster, event report, the student evaluations and the CISA TA Evaluation for COMT, INCM, INTD, RADO, and AUXCOMM courses. - o Add the roster of students that have completed the CISA approved state-sponsored Communications Unit course into CASM. - o Submit the course completion package to FEMA for COML courses.
+Course completion certificates will only be provided to students who attend all sessions and successfully complete the course. - Maintain copies of all documentation required by the state and CISA in accordance with state retention policies. - Ensure a CISA Technical Assistance (TA) Evaluation Form is completed and returned to CISA.

+- Maintain a file copy of all certifications/qualifications of CISA-recognized instructors. - Schedule and lead a scoping call with the requesting individual, and the instructors involved. - Ship printed course materials to the state-requested public safety agency and provide electronic downloadable course materials to each registered student approximately one week prior to the start of the course. - o Issue CISA course completion certificates via email to the individual students within two weeks of receipt of the certified typed class roster, event report, and the student evaluations for COMT, INCM, INTD, RADO, and AUXCOMM courses. - o Add the roster of students that have completed the CISA approved state-sponsored Communications Unit course into CASM. - o Submit the course completion package to FEMA for COML courses.